Pachara Chirathivat: Acting career

 After working with Sugmakanan in the 2011 film The Billionaire, the director cast Chirathivat as one of the main leads in GTH's TV series Hormones.
 Breaking the mould of Thai television, which typically features Thai soap operas and sitcoms, Hormones seeks to explore and portray various aspects and issues of adolescent life.
 These include topics normally considered taboo for open discussion in Thai society, such as teenage sex and school violence.
 Just like the other main cast members, Chirathivat's character and personality in the series were based on the combination of his own experiences and the crew's research on contemporary adolescent issues.
 He played the character of Win, the most popular boy at school who later fell into the world of drugs, discothèque and night life.
 He felt very lucky to be part of the series, stating: "I have learned the lives of the characters through their many experiences, incidents that I have never seen in my life."
 Although originally planned for only one season, its popularity and reception prompted Hormones to have a total of three seasons.
 Including Chirathivat, the original cast members reprised their roles for the second season and returned as guest stars for the last season.

 In 2015, he moved from GMM Tai Hub to Channel 3, stating that he wanted to get more experience and develop himself more as an actor.
 He later mentored in the first season of The Face Men Thailand.

+In 2024, he can be seen in Thai crime drama The Believers available worldwide on Netflix.